LimitlessNd/A1.1/README.md

   - **Add/Remove Members**
   - **Promote Admins**
   - **Delete Group**
-- Data updates in the component state and then saved in `localStorage` (Phase 1).
+- The Data is updated in the component state and saved in `localStorage` for (Phase 1).

 ### Server (Phase 2)
-- Client sends POST/PUT/DELETE requests to `/api/group`.
+- Client sends POST/PUT/DELETE requests to the newly created `/api/group`.
-- Server updates group objects in the database.
+- Server updates group objects in the database through mongoDB.
-- Returns the updated group object or confirmation.
+- Returns the updated group object.

 ### Client UI Update
 - Refreshes `visibleGroups` array.
-- Updates group list and selected group panel in the UI.
+- Updates groups and the selected group panel.
-- Shows alerts/confirmation messages when necessary.

 ---